avaus/bigdata-cluster/README.md

 VirtualBox must be installed on its own prior to using the provider, or the provider will display an error message asking you to install it.
 VirtualBox can be installed by [downloading](https://www.virtualbox.org/wiki/Downloads) a package or installer for your operating system and using standard procedures to install that package.

 #### Install vagrant-omnibus plugin
 This plugin ensures the desired verion of Chef.
 This proves very useful when using Vagrant with provisioner-less baseboxes OR cloud images.
-Run this command:
+Run this command

 ```bash
 $ vagrant plugin install vagrant-omnibus
 ```

-Note: this needs the nokogiri gem.
-So either [install nokogiri](http://nokogiri.org/tutorials/installing_nokogiri.html) gem or add ```s.add_dependency(%q<nokogiri>, ["= 1.6.2.1"])``` to ```/Applications/Vagrant/embedded/gems/specifications/vagrant-1.6.3.gemspec```.
+Note: this needs nokogiri gem.
+So try to install nokogiri gem or add ```s.add_dependency(%q<nokogiri>, ["= 1.6.2.1"])``` to ```/Applications/Vagrant/embedded/gems/specifications/vagrant-1.6.3.gemspec```.

 ### Install Berkshelf
 Bershelf is a tool for managing cookbooks.
-You can install Berkshelf from Rubygems by running this command:
+To install Berkshelf, we can install it from Rubygems by running this command:

 ```bash
 $ gem install berkshelf